 Si Wu, a graduate student at Northeastern University’s Master of Arts (MA) in Journalism program, spent the summer as a Data Science Research Fellow at MIT/Tufts University.
 In this position, Wu conducted research for the Metric Geometry and Gerrymandering Group, a working group led by Moon Duchin of Tufts University and Justin Solomon of MIT that is using math and data to research political redistricting.
-Wu’s interest in data research, and how it can combine with Journalism, was sparked when she joined Northeastern as a graduate student in 2018.
+Wu’s interest in data research, and how it can combine with Journalism, was sparked when she joined Northeastern as a graduate student in 2018 (for information about applying, click here).

 When she joined the Northeastern community, Wu had the opportunity to work closely with Aleszu Bajak, who is the graduate program manager in the School of Journalism as well as a freelance science journalist.